ankane/torch.rb/README.md

 ## Performance

 Deep learning is significantly faster on a GPU.

+### Linux

 With Linux, install [CUDA](https://developer.nvidia.com/cuda-downloads) and [cuDNN](https://developer.nvidia.com/cudnn) and reinstall the gem.

 Check if CUDA is available